iuribe27/ist-303-team-A/README.md

 16. That's it, you're running the app :)
 ## Tests:
 In the applications root folder, run pytest
+## Test Coverage:
+In the applications root folder, run pytest --cov
 # User Stories:
 ## 1. Account Creation & Login - 3 days
 As a User, I can create an account and login.